DataRecce/recce/README.md

 | catalog.json  | `dbt docs generate`                |

 > [!TIP]
-> The regeneration of the `catalog.json` file is not required after every `dbt run``; it is only required to regenerate this file when models or columns are added or updated.
+> The regeneration of the `catalog.json` file is not required after every `dbt run`. it is only required to regenerate this file when models or columns are added or updated.

 ## Lineage Diff